Top 8 Cons or Disadvantages of Using Trello Software

 8. Integration limitations

 Project managers may need to work with other PM systems and different file formats.
-Trello cannot import Microsoft Project files, a common project management software.
+Trello cannot import Microsoft Project files, a standard project management software.
 Trello does not have any generic import tool.
-Users must copy and paste use the API or other third-party applications.
+Users must copy and paste using the API or other third-party applications.
 Exporting is only in JSON format for free and CSV for paid versions.

 Conclusion

 Many people give Trello a try because of its free plan.
 However, this free plan includes limited file attachments, labels, team boards, and a single Power-Up integration.
-It would be best if you upgraded to the paid plans to get past these limitations.
+It would be best to upgrade to the paid plans to overcome these limitations.
 Pricing-wise, it is not as competitive as other comprehensive project management solutions, especially if you have a large team working on a complex project needing optimized project management or Agile tools.

 Avatar